NonsenseCapital/docs/README.md

-# Shitpost Capital :poop:
+# Nonsense Capital
 <sub>What's in a name?</sub> <br />

 *A proof of concept DAO, to facilitate experimentation in the fields of governance and on-chain coordination between untrusted parties beyond simple decision making.*

-Shitpost Capital is a "proof of concept" decentralized fund based on [Harbour](https://www.harbourproject.io/), [Melon](https://melonport.com/) and [Aragon](https://aragon.one/).
+Nonsense Capital is a "proof of concept" decentralized fund based on [Harbour](https://www.harbourproject.io/), [Melon](https://melonport.com/) and [Aragon](https://aragon.one/).
 The goal is to display how various ethereum-based protocols can be combined to build dynamic and fully functional projects.

-## Origin

-The idea of Shitpost Capital came from the concept of doing the exact opposite of what people talk about doing on crypto-subreddits, this is where the name too originated.
-Shitpost being an homage to those redditors and the community which has grown around them spanning into other social media including twitter.

 ## Problem Statement